Decoding the Mindsets (Part II): Actionable Strategies of a Rich Mindset

 Every purchase decision gets one question: does this produce income, or does it consume income?

-A $40,000 truck?
-That's depreciation, insurance, gas, and maintenance — it consumes roughly $8,000 a year.
-A $40,000 down payment on a house hack?
-That produces $500 to $1,200 a month in rental income while you live for free.
+A $40,000 truck depreciates and costs roughly $8,000 a year in insurance, gas, and maintenance — it consumes.
+A $40,000 down payment on a house hack produces $500 to $1,200 a month in rental income while you live for free.
+Same money.
+Completely different trajectory.

-Here's a practical framework.
-Before any purchase over $500, write down two numbers.
-First: the total cost of ownership over 5 years.
-Second: what that money would earn in a rental at an 8% cap rate.
-A $25,000 boat costs roughly $5,000 a year in slip fees, insurance, and maintenance — that's $50,000 over a decade.
-That same $25,000 invested in a buy-and-hold rental at 8% cash-on-cash return produces $2,000 a year in cash flow plus equity buildup.
+Before any purchase over $500, write down two numbers: total cost of ownership over 5 years, and what that money would earn in a rental at an 8% cap rate.
+A $25,000 boat costs about $5,000 a year in slip fees, insurance, and maintenance — $50,000 over a decade.
+That same $25,000 in a buy-and-hold rental at 8% cash-on-cash return produces $2,000 a year in cash flow plus equity buildup.
+The asset test isn't deprivation.
+It's sequence — assets first, luxuries second.

 Habit 3: Continuous Education

 The average CEO reads 4-5 books a month.
 The average American reads 4 books a year.
-Wealthy investors treat education like a bill — non-negotiable, recurring, and budgeted.
+Wealthy investors treat education like a bill — non-negotiable, recurring, budgeted.

-The 10-10-10 Decision Framework
+The 10-10-10 Decision Rule

+The $200 dinner?
+Great in 10 minutes, forgotten in 10 months, irrelevant in 10 years.
+Fine — enjoy it occasionally.
 The $15,000 down payment on a duplex?
-Feels scary in 10 minutes.
-Feels smart in 10 months when your tenant is covering the mortgage.
-Feels life-changing in 10 years when you own the property free and clear and it's producing $1,800 a month in pure cash flow.
+Scary in 10 minutes, smart in 10 months when tenants cover the mortgage, life-changing in 10 years when the property is paid off and producing $1,800 a month in pure cash flow.

-Pair this with forced appreciation — buying undervalue, improving the property, and raising rents — and suddenly that scary 10-minute feeling turns into a 10-year wealth engine.
+The rule creates a three-second pause between impulse and action.
+That pause is where wealthy people live.
+Pair it with forced appreciation — buying undervalue, improving, raising rents — and that scary 10-minute feeling turns into a 10-year wealth engine.

 Your Action Plan This Week

+One — set up the automatic transfer.
+Even $50 a paycheck.
+The habit matters more than the amount right now.
 Two — pick one purchase you've been considering and run it through the asset test.
 Write down the 5-year cost and the opportunity cost.
-See which number surprises you.
+Three — choose one book, one meetup, or one deal to study this week.
+Put it on your calendar like an appointment.

 Was this helpful?